Skip to main contentArrow Right

 No-code federation and SSO with Descope

-When it comes to choosing between FIM and SSO, the path you choose should align with your goals, whether it's enhanced user experience across disparate apps or enhanced security for sensitive data across your internal apps.
+When it comes to choosing between federation and SSO, the path you choose should align with your goals, whether it's enhanced user experience across disparate apps or enhanced security for sensitive data across your internal apps.

 Either way, Descope can help.